fate2013/actor/README.md

 * serializer for concurrent updates
   - lock maintainer and issuer with retry mechanism
-  - concurrent events will be serialized by actor or by chance
   - actor make concurrent calls into sequential calls

 * coodinator
-  - everything that may lead to race condition and concurrent update will be decided by actor
+  - everything that may lead to race condition and concurrent updates will be decided by actor

-#### TODO
+### TODO
 * March may need K
 * alliance lock
 * pprof may influnce performance